Sunbird-Ed/SunbirdEd-portal/README.md

           |  cloud_private_storage_secret           |   To set the Cloud Account Key                                      |
           |  cloud_private_storage_accountname      |   To set the Cloud Private Storage Account Name                     |
           |  sunbird_cloud_storage_provider         |   To set the Cloud Storage Provider                                 |
-   > To configure your application, rename the file `.env.example` to `.env` and enter the values of the following environment variables
+   > To configure your application, rename the file `example.env` in `/src/app` folder to `.env` and enter the values of the following environment variables

           |       Environment Variable              |                   Description                                       |
           | :-------------------------------------- |---------------------------------------------------------------------|